Group policies | PRA Pathfinder

 Session permissions

-Set the prompting and permission rules that should apply to this user's sessions.
+- Session policy: Set the prompting and permission rules that should apply to this user's sessions.
 Choose an existing session policy or define custom permissions for this user.
-If Not Defined is set, the global default policy is used.
+If Not Defined, the global default policy will be used.
 These permissions may be overridden by a higher policy.

-Select the representative's and remote user's access to the remote system:
+- Screen sharing rules: Select the user's and remote user's access to the remote system:

-- If Not Defined is set, this setting is set by the next lower priority policy.
+- If Not Defined, this option is set by the next lower priority policy.
 This setting may be overridden by a higher priority policy.

-- View Only: This setting allows the representative to view the screen.
+- View Only allows the representative to view the screen.

-- View and Control: This setting allows the representative to view and take action on the system.
-If this is selected, Allow Endpoint Restrictions appears and can be set to avoid interference by the remote user:
+- View and Control allows the user to view and take action on the system.

 - Not allowed: The user is not allowed to use the clipboard, no clipboard icons display in the access console, and cut and paste commands do not work.

-- Allowed from User to Endpoint: The user can push clipboard content to the endpoint but cannot paste from the endpoint's clipboard.
+- Allowed from Rep to Customer: The user can push clipboard content to the endpoint but cannot paste from the endpoint's clipboard.
 Only the Send clipboard icon displays in the access console.

 - Allowed in Both Directions: Clipboard content can flow both ways.
 Both Push and Get clipboard icons display in the access console.